alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 Codebases built atop proper DDD patterns enjoy a number of benefits:

-<b>Prevent vendor lock-in:</b> If you can easily change your implementation in one centralized place, you can jump ship on a lousy provider much more easily than if you'd spread direct calls to that lousy implementation across your application.
+<b>Prevent vendor lock-in:</b> If you can easily change your implementations, then changing providers is less of a lift.

-In our case, this DDD approach endows EZClientAuth with the flexibility to plug in any `RemoteAuthProvider` implementation, be it Firebase or Keycloak etc., and any caching provider, be it Keychain or UserDefaults for iOS, with a single-line configuration change on the client.

 <b>Testability:</b> Because you've written to interfaces rather than implementations, you can always create mocks that implement that interface.

-<b>Shared Domain-Driven Language:</b> DDD provides your team(s) with a shared language in your domain.
-The PM, engineers, and architects all adopt the names provided in our interfaces.
-A shared vocabulary is crucial to the success of any project.
-People can be agreeing with each other without realizing it simply because their terms are different.

-With DDD, there is no ambiguity in terminology between the technical and non-technical departments, no deficient workplace [pidgin](https://en.wikipedia.org/wiki/Pidgin) needed.
+<b>Shared Domain-Driven Language:</b> DDD provides a common thread of shared vocabulary that ought to stem all the way from the codebase up into common parlance between engineers, PMs, and business.

 Today, we'll focus on developing sign-in.
 Let’s get started by creating the nucleus of authentication: the `AuthSession`.